Let’s Answer the Question, “Why Should Students Be Allowed to Use Cell Phones in Class?” With 9 Reasons

 Final Thoughts

 There are some pros and cons to consider regarding using cell phones in the classroom.
-However, given all the benefits that were shared above, I think the reasons to allow cell phones in school far outweigh the reasons against allowing them.
-Allowing students to use their cell phones in the classroom will help keep them engaged in learning and provide them with instant access to technology, tools, and resources to help them learn.
+However, given all the benefits that were shared above, I think the reasons to allow mobile phones in school far outweigh the reasons against allowing them.
+Allowing students to use their gadgets in the classroom will help keep them engaged in learning and provide them with instant access to technology, tools, and resources to help them learn.

-So, now that you know the answer to the question, “why should students be allowed to use cell phones in class,” has you’re thinking changed?
-How do you see yourself using cell phones with your students?
+So, now that you know the answer to the question, “why should students be allowed to use cell phones in class,” has your thinking changed?
+How do you see yourself using mobile phones with your students?

 1. My principal seems to have an old-school thought process about cell phones in school and has completely banned them from being out in the classroom.
 I’d like to let my students use them for instructional purposes.
 Any tips on how to change her thinking?